peiqiao0403/text-adventure/README.md

 ## Tier 2 Classes

-In addition to these classes, once you reach level 15, you will becom eone of these classes, depending on the class you first chose:
+In addition to these classes, once you reach level 15, you will become one of these classes, depending on the class you first chose:

 -   **Paladin**
     -   Health: 204